MiguelMoutela/wk3_d1_hw_cinema/homework.md

 10. The cinema would also like to make the Guardian movies a back to back feature.
 Update the 'Guardians of the Galaxy' show time from 18:55 to 21:30

+UPDATE movies
+SET show_time = '21:30'
+WHERE title = 'Guardians of the Galaxy 2' AND show_time = '15:30';

 ## Extension